KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/rap.md

 https://nomads.ncep.noaa.gov/cgi-bin/filter_rap243.pl    (ds=rap243)
 ```

-> **Retention is not the ~10 days previously stated here, and could not be fully verified.** All four GRIB filter pages offered only **two** directory options on 2026-07-31 (`rap.20260730`, `rap.20260731`).
-The `/pub/data/` directory listing returned persistent HTTP 502 from the verification environment, so the depth of the underlying tree is **TBD** — two days is a confirmed lower bound, not the retention figure.
-Given RAP's ~484 GB/day volume a short window is plausible.
-Anyone needing more than a couple of days should use AWS or GCS regardless.
+> ⚠️ **Retention is two days, not the ~10 days previously stated here.** The production root held exactly two date directories on 2026-07-31 — `rap.20260730/` and `rap.20260731/` — and all four GRIB filter pages offered the same two options.
+Given RAP's ~484 GB/day volume this is unsurprising, but it is materially shorter than the NOMADS window for [GFS](../../global/usa/gfs.md#data-availability) (~10 days). **Anything older than yesterday must come from AWS or GCS.**

+**Content NOMADS carries that the cloud mirrors do not:**
+- **`bufrsnd.tCCz/` directories** — the exploded per-station BUFR sounding files, one directory per cycle.
+All three clouds carry only the bundled `rap.tCCz.bufrsnd.tar.gz` (24/day).
+Same split as the `bufr.tCCz/` case in the [GFS](../../global/usa/gfs.md#cross-cloud-equivalence) tree.
+- **`ls-l`** — a ~646 KB plain-text directory manifest written at the end of the day (18:06 UTC on 2026-07-31).
+Returns HTTP 404 on AWS, Azure, and GCS.

 > Both the OPeNDAP (`/dods/`) and FTPPRD (`ftpprd.ncep.noaa.gov`, `ftp.ncep.noaa.gov`) routes were retired on **23 February 2026** under SCN 25-81 and SCN 25-82 respectively.
 Neither is a valid RAP access path any more.